vx-zone/vx-zone.github.io/_posts/2022-10-02-MemoryForesicsRekall-Ahmet.md

-Of course, we already know that PID of notepad++ 1652 lets analyze that
+Of course, we already know that PID of notepad 19608 lets analyze that